-Paul and Barnabas had their fair share of this.
-The Holy Spirit had called them for a unique mission, which they realized was to the Gentiles (see Acts 13 & 14).
-Their preaching and miracles in Antioch, the Island of Cyprus and Southwestern Asia Minor were so fruitful that there was a large influx of Gentiles into the Church.
-This came with a price.
+The Holy Spirit had called Paul and Barnabas for a unique mission, which they realized was to the Gentiles (see Acts 13 & 14).
+Their preaching and miracles in Antioch, the Island of Cyprus, and Southwestern Asia Minor were so fruitful that there was a massive influx of Gentiles into the Church.
+It came with a price, though.

-Some Jews, who were the first to accept the Christ, saw the conversion of Gentiles into Christianity as awkward.
+Some Jews, who were the first to accept Christ, saw the conversion of Gentiles into Christianity as incomplete, if not half-baked.
 They thought they must save Judaism from this contamination.
 Or at least, elevate Christian faith by more Jewish ritual.
-Thus, those zealots hurried to the headquarters of Paul’s ministry in Antioch, teaching the Gentiles that Christian Baptism was not sufficient to save them.
+Thus, those zealots hurried to the headquarters of Paul's ministry in Antioch, teaching the Gentiles that Christian Baptism was not sufficient to save them.
 They said they needed Jewish circumcision too, which comes with the observance of the Law of Moses.
 They meant well though their proposal goes against the core of the Christian view of salvation by grace.

 Trust fiery Paul.
-He didn’t take this lightly, but engaged these zealots and fiercely opposed their ideas.
-They claimed top Church leadership in Jerusalem supported their teaching; while Paul and Barnabas insisted it wasn’t consistent with the Church’s teaching.
-This matter had to be settled.
-Hence, Paul demanded they go back to the Church in Jerusalem to iron out the case.
-The events of the Council were recorded in Acts 15:1-35.
+He didn’t take this lightly.
+He engaged these zealots and fiercely opposed their ideas.
+They claimed top Church leadership in Jerusalem supported their teaching.
+In contrast, Paul and Barnabas insisted it wasn't consistent with the Church's teaching.
+The early Church would settle this matter.
+Hence, Paul demanded they go back to the Church in Jerusalem to iron out the issue.
+The events of the Council are recorded in Acts 15:1-35.

 If nothing, the surge of self-made prophets and pastors in social media and the ridiculous interpretations they make of the Bible reinforces the common-sense need for the authentic interpretation of Scripture.
-If my interpretation of the bible and or Christian tradition is left to my subjective whims and caprices, I think anything could pass for solid doctrine.
+If my interpretation of the Bible and Christian tradition is left to my subjective whims and caprices, I think anything could pass for solid doctrine.
 I could propose a form of salvation thesis based on my taste or my exclusive cultural values.
-The result could be a syncretistic Christianity, the kind the Jewish zealot converts into Christianity wanted.
-Thank God we have the Magisterium.
+The result could be a syncretistic Christianity, the kind the zealot converts into Christianity wanted.
+Thanks be to God we have the teaching authority, the Magisterium.

 Tomorrow, I’ll expand on other lessons to learn from the First Christian Council.